codeandclay/super8blog/_posts/2016-01-12-news-from-the-kodakery.markdown

 Firstly, the company is yet to name its forthcoming Super 8 camera.
 The metal bodied prototype was dubbed "The Octagon", and it is possible that they might go with that.

 Also, there are plans for not just one camera but two!
-The "Octagon" is to be launched as a premium product whilst the rounded corner camera, already seen in Kodak's promotional material, will be launched as a lower priced model.
+The "Octagon" is to be launched as a premium product whilst the rounded corner camera, seen in Kodak's promotional material, will be launched as a lower priced model.

 <img src="{{ site.baseurl }}/assets/kodakreboot/Super_8_Round_399_White.jpg" alt="Kodak Super 8 camera with round edged body">